External Hard Drive Not Showing Up on Mac – What to Do

 First, make sure Finder will display drive icons.
 By default, it doesn’t display much, and the setting to not show external disks may be enabled.

-- Open a Finder window, select Preferences > General, and make sure the box next to External disks is checked.
+- Open a Finder window.
+At the top left of the screen, select Finder > Preferences… > General, and make sure the box next to External disks is checked.

 If the box is checked, move on to fix the external hard drive not showing up on Mac.